NextG-Wireless-Lab-Mason/Context-Aware-Terrestrial-Satellite-Spectrum-Sharing-CAT3S-/README.md

 #How to Run the code:

-1. Load all the data from the folder Codebook and also the folder data or split_csv.py from "Context-aware-Spectrum-Coexistence-Analyzer".
+1. Load all the data from the folder Codebook and also from the folder data or split_csv.py from "Context-aware-Spectrum-Coexistence-Analyzer".
 URL: https://github.com/NextG-Wireless-Lab-Mason/Context-aware-Spectrum-Coexistence-Analyzer.
 2. Run the rest_server.py from the DSA folder that will send the necessary information to the simulator.py
 3. Run the simulator.py which will analyze the I/N for all the MBSs.
 4. Run the app.py